LexCarey/LexCarey/README.md

 <h2 align="center">Live Projects</h2>
 <h3 align="center">INVRT</h3>
 <div align="center"><a href="https://invrtofficial.com/">Live Site</a> | <a href="https://github.com/LexCarey/invrt">GitHub Repository</a></div>
 <p align="center">Invrt is a bay area clothing brand designed by Alex Brodeur.
-I created this eCommerce website to give his brand the ability to expand into the online market.</p>
+I was tasked with creating this eCommerce website to give his brand the ability to expand into the online market.
+After only a couple months, the first 2 clothing drops which consited of over 100 shirts sold out.</p>